 While you are inclined to see drug use by a teen as a serious problem, others may say “it’s only marijuana” or “there’s nothing wrong with a little experimentation”, or some may even say “I used marijuana when I was young.”
 However, the world has changed and so has drug use amongst minors.

-The marijuana on the streets today is exponentially more potent than it was in the 60’s, 70’s and 80’s.
-Furthermore, the effects of drugs and alcohol on the developing brain can be detrimental.
+The effects of drugs and alcohol on the developing brain can be detrimental.
 Drug use that takes place while the brain and the body are still growing can have irreversible effects on a child’s development.
 Drug use also impacts your child’s social development and academic performance.

 Susie Hicks talks about the Adolescent Growth Substance Abuse program and how it helped her son: